kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 perhaps you need to `kubectl exec` directly into your Pods and debug from there.

-Assuming everythign has gone to plan so far, we can start to investigate why your Service doesn't work.
+Assuming everythign has gone to plan so far, you can start to investigate why your Service doesn't work.

 ## Does the Service exist?

-The astute reader will have noticed that we did not actually create a Service yet - that is intentional.
+The astute reader will have noticed that you did not actually create a Service yet - that is intentional.
 This is a step that sometimes gets forgotten, and is the first thing to check.